Blaizzy/mlx-embeddings/README.md

 ## Security

-Please report security issues by filling in [the vulnerability reporting form](https://github.com/homebrew/brew/security/advisories/new).
+Please report security issues by filling in [the security advisory form](https://github.com/homebrew/brew/security/advisories/new).

 ## Who We Are